Project Award Amount $50,000

 The purpose of these grants is to support pilot studies in Precision Imaging in cancer research including pre-clinical, clinical and translational.

 Projects should involve new, high-risk, high-reward collaborative research between a member of Helen Diller Family Comprehensive Cancer Center (HDFCCC) and a member of the Department of Radiology and Biomedical Imaging (RBI) who have not previously collaborated, and should aim to gather preliminary data for a future grant effort.
 Junior faculty members are encouraged to apply.
-The pilot project will have a maximum budget of $50,000 and only one project will be funded.
+The pilot project will have a maximum budget of $50,000 and three projects will be funded.

 Funding decisions will be based on merit, responsiveness to this call for proposals, feasibility of completing the project in a timely manner, and availability of funds.
 Pilot projects are for one year and not renewable.
 A progress report is required 3 months prior to the end of the funding period and one year later, identifying resulting publications and subsequent funding obtained to support the expanded/extended projects.
 Any resulting publication must directly acknowledge the funding agency.